CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 6. **Do you have any allergies (food, environmental, other)?**

 [Please send your “learner manual for me”, release form, and answers to the above by Friday, January 25.](csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca)

-We have a few last questions before your Digital Academy experience begins:

 Should you have any questions, please contact us at the [Digital Academy](csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca).